leilagattas/UserServiceAPI/README.md

 *Additional Setup*
 - Install MySQL: make sure MySQL Server is installed on your machine.
 You can download it from the official MySQL website.
 - Create Database: after installing MySQL, create a database for your project.
 This database name will be then added to .env file.
 - Run Migrations: make sure to apply any migrations to set up your database schema.
+Go to the UserServiceAPI.API folder, and run the following command:
 `dotnet ef database update --context UserDbContext --startup-project ../UserServiceAPI.API`

 ## Enviroment Setup